Fiordor/GPX-FEMECV/README.md

 //  id: int
 }
 ```
-indicates the state of the home page.
-To keep the state of the Home, everypage page must return the json.
-Filter page is the only one who can change the filter value.
-Home page is the only one who can change the view value.
+indicates the home page state.
+To keep the state values, every page return the json.
+Filter page is the only one who can change the ```filter``` value and Home page is the only one who can change the ```view``` value.

-You can think that is better load every data at once and pass through screens, but while I was developing I realize that react native can't do it, pass an array with 600 strings make the render of screen so slow.
-You think that it is more faster load from database that passing values.
-It's for that that each page has a [Load](./src/components/Load.js) component to load from database the necessary data and works just with the specific data.
+You could think is better load every data at once and pass it through screens, but while I was developing I realize that react native can not do it well, just pass an array with 600 strings make the render of screen so slow.
+It is faster to load from database than pass values.
+That is why every page has a [Load](./src/components/Load.js) component to load from database the necessary data and the page just works with the specific data.

-Finally, it's for that reason that the json has an extra attribute, the ```id```.
-The id just pass when you want to open a trail and load all its points.
+Finally, it is for that reason that json has an extra attribute, the ```id```.
+The ```id``` just pass when you want to open a trail and load the route.

 ### How works
-As quick work summary: first open the [Download](./src/PageDownload.js) page and test if it needs to download the data, if not navigate to [Home](./src/PageHome.js) page.
-Home load every trail and create an array to display the points of the starts for each trail (if there are).
-Across Home you can go: to the [Manager](./src/PageManager.js) which download the information of each trail, to the [Filter](./src/PageFilter.js) which allows you pick a town to filter by and the [Map](./src/PageMap.js) page to view the trail route.
+As quick summary: first open the [Download](./src/PageDownload.js) page and test if the app needs to download data, if not navigate to [Home](./src/PageHome.js) page.
+Home load every trail and create an array to display the points of each trail (if there are).
+Across Home you can go: to the [Manager](./src/PageManager.js) which downloads the information of each trail, to the [Filter](./src/PageFilter.js) which allows you pick a town to filter by and the [Map](./src/PageMap.js) page to shows the trail route.

 ## Database
 [https://github.com/andpor/react-native-sqlite-storage](https://github.com/andpor/react-native-sqlite-storage)

 <img src="./doc_img/database.jpg" height="250" alt="database">

-The [Database](./src/utilities/Database.js) works like a static class.
-In this way, whe can keep the opened conexion to the databa and access with some facility.
-The class has two method: open the database conexion, and execute and SQL command.
-If the sql is a ```SELECT``` the result is formated into array and return, if not just return ```true``` o ```false```.
+The [Database](./src/utilities/Database.js) works like static class.
+In this way, it can keep the opened conexion from database.
+The class has two method: open the database conexion and execute a SQL command.
+If the SQL is ```SELECT``` the result will be formatted into array and return it, if not just return ```true``` o ```false```.

-The app save all information about the trail.
-Also add three more columns, one to indicate if has or no points, and two more to it has easy access to the first point (to show in Home page).
-In other table, save all points for each trail.
+The app saves all information about the trail.
+Also the database has three extra columns, one to indicate if there are or not points, and two more to give easy access to the first point (to show in Home page).
+In the other table, saves all points from each trail.

 ## Web
 [https://github.com/g6ling/react-native-html-parser](https://github.com/g6ling/react-native-html-parser)

 <img src="./doc_img/web.png" height="250" alt="web">

 The [Web](./src/utilities/Web.js) class is static too.
-It request the data from the [FEMECV](https://senders.femecv.com/) and extract the info through HTML result.
+It requests data from the [FEMECV](https://senders.femecv.com/) and extract the info through HTML result.
 The FEMECV has not api, so the data is extracted from the public HTML pages.
-To do that, use a HTML parse, but the library is so confused and it is hard to understand the return values from the each function, so this is the one code how is not efficient at all.
+To do it, use a HTML parse, but the library is so confused and it is hard to understand the return values from the each function, so this is the one code how is not efficient at all.

 ## Map
 [https://github.com/pavel-corsaghin/react-native-leaflet](https://github.com/pavel-corsaghin/react-native-leaflet)

 The Map library is not good documented.
-Also has problems to display the map in low android versions.
-So I gonna explain what I can.
-You have to remember that is what I have used, not all that the library has.
+Also it has problems to display the map in low android versions.
+So I explain what I can.
+You have to remember that is what I have used, not all that the library can made.

 To show points use the input ```mapMarkers```.
 This is an array of markers.
 The marker attributes that I use are:
 ```